edrd-f/kotlin-bootstrap/README.md

 # Kotlin Bootstrap

 This repository contains a basic Gradle setup for Kotlin projects using the language's conventions (e.g. directory structure).

-It also contains configurations for faster test executions.
+It also includes Gradle configurations and tips for faster build/test runs.
 Details below.

 ## Using OpenJ9 to speed up build and tests